thomashayden/ksp-f9-flight-gnc/README.md

 ## Setup
 A few changes have to be made before the script will work perfectly.
-- First, you need to get the correct RO/RSS configuration file for the SpaceX pack.
+- You need to get the correct RO/RSS configuration file for the SpaceX pack.
 The one included might work, but I had to use this (ADD A LINK LATER) one.
-- Second, you need to set the tag of the center engine to be "center_engine".
+- You need to set the tag of the center engine to be "center_engine".
 This allows the script to throttle it independently of the others.
+- You need to set two opposite side engines to be "side_engine".
+This allows the script to throttle them independently of the others.
+- Name the CPUs f9s1 and f9s2 respectively.